Nepiki/Guides/Shadowrun-(Mega-Drive).md

 ### Stark Side Quest

-You will get these when rescusing `Stark`.
+You will get these when you rescue `Stark`.
 Just find online for the walkthrough.

 Image | Descriptions  | Image | Descriptions
 ----- | ------------- | ----- | ------------